The new Hunter Valley cellar door specialising in organic, small batch wines

 Horner Wines are now open for tasting Friday to Sunday, 11am to 5pm.
-Tastings cost $10 per person, which is refundable with any purchase.
+Tastings cost $10 per person, which is redeemable with purchases of six or more bottles.

 If you can’t get to the Hunter to visit their new cellar door just yet, you can always try a bottle of Ash’s finest from their online store here.